Foblex Flow

 A node editor library can do one of two things.
 It can be a platform that owns the graph and hands you hooks into it.
 Or it can be an interaction layer that renders what you already have.

-Foblex Flow chose the second one on purpose.
+Foblex Flow's core chose the second one on purpose.
 The library is not a small application you embed.
 It is a set of Angular primitives — <f-flow>, <f-canvas>, fNode, <f-connection> — that turn your existing data into something a user can drag, connect, and edit.
+Managed Flow State is an optional companion for applications that want those primitives plus a ready-made graph store.

-Every event the library emits is an offer.
+In stateless mode, every event the library emits is an offer.
 This happened.
 You decide what to do with the change.
 Accept it by writing to your state and the view updates.
 Ignore it and nothing changes.
 Veto it by not writing, and the user's gesture was advisory.
+With Managed Flow State, supported gestures use the plugin's overridable handlers instead of waiting for application writeback.

 For me, this is the point.
 An editor is a conversation between a user's intent and an application's rules.
-A library that silently applies every gesture cuts the application out of that conversation.
-A library that reports gestures and waits keeps the application in charge.
+The stateless core reports gestures and waits.
+The managed-state plugin applies only the supported behavior an application explicitly opted into and exposes override points where its rules differ.

 This is Part 3 of the Inside Foblex Flow series.